nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/Figure3.png" width="600">
 <img src="images/EdgeMask.png" width="350">

 Using this edge mask, pixels that lie on edges can be disregarded to weighted smaller than other pixels (with a user specified weight) when each regions pixel coordinates are averaged to determine the centroid.
-As with Hauser's method, this ensures tiles move away from edges.
+As with Hausner's method, this ensures tiles move away from edges.

 After calculating the centroids, the pyramids are recalculated and the process is iterated.
 After a user specified number of iterations, the final Vornoi diagram is obtained.

 <img src="images/FinalPyramids.png" width="350"><img src="images/FinalVornoi.png" width="350">

 The resulting diagram (left) is compared to the mosaic filter (middle) and the crystallize filter (right) from Adobe Photoshop, all generated with a similar tile size.
 The mosaif filter uses evenly spaced square grid tiles, similar to the initial condition described above, except without orientation information.
-The crstallize filter is similar to a Vornoi diagram generated using circular cones instead of oriented pyramids.
+The crystallize filter is similar to a Vornoi diagram generated using circular cones instead of oriented pyramids.

 <img src="images/ColoredVornoi.png" width="250"><img src="images/PhotoshopMosaic.png" width="250"><img src="images/PhotoshopCrystallize.png" width="250">